jhogan/core/STYLE.md

     def getchildren(self, recursive=False):
         ...

-The 'is', 'does', 'has', prefix should be added to boolean propreties if it enhances readability:
+The 'is', 'does', 'has', prefix should be added to Boolean proprieties if it enhances readability:

     if world.isflat: